+4.8 Outreach

-4.6.5 Outreach.
-RFCs cover large geographical areas and must conduct outreach with a diverse base of partners and other users.
-These include the U.S. Army Corps of Engineers, U.S. Bureau of Reclamation, U.S. Geological Survey, water authorities and management districts, river basin commissions, state and Federal emergency management offices, dam and reservoir safety groups, and universities.
+RFCs cover large geographical areas and conduct outreach with a diverse base of partners and other users.
+These include USACE, USGS and the U.S. Bureau of Reclamation, water authorities and management districts, river basin commissions, state and federal emergency management offices, dam and reservoir safety groups, and universities.
 The SCH, under direction from the HIC, leads the outreach with these partners and other users.
 Outreach activities such as coordinating existing products and services, providing training on new products, and learning about emerging scientific techniques and technologies through these interactions play a vital role in RFC operations.